116.4 KB (78.3% reduction)

 "I'm a professional model, and now I don't have to worry about sending a client a portfolio that is too large to open."

-"Best photo optimization app I have ever used."
+"Best photo optimization and resize app I have ever used."